cavos-labs/aegis-sdk-example/AEGIS_INTEGRATION.md

 5. Verify the wallet address is displayed
 6. Restart the app to test wallet persistence

+### Test Transaction Execution
+1. Navigate to the balance screen after wallet deployment
+2. Check ETH and STRK balances
+3. Enter a spender address (use the default or change it)
+4. Enter an approve amount (default is 0.5 ETH in wei)
+5. Tap "Execute Approve" to send a single transaction
+6. Tap "Execute Batch" to send multiple calls in one transaction
+7. Verify transaction hashes are displayed

 ### Expected Behavior
 - ✅ Wallet deploys successfully
 - ✅ Address is displayed correctly
 - ✅ Private key is saved securely
 - ✅ Wallet persists across app restarts
+- ✅ Balance queries work correctly
+- ✅ Approve transactions execute successfully
+- ✅ Batch transactions execute successfully
+- ✅ Transaction hashes are displayed
 - ✅ Error handling works for network issues

 ## Next Steps

-This example focuses only on wallet deployment.
-You can extend it by adding:
+This example now includes wallet deployment, balance queries, and transaction execution.
+You can extend it further by adding:

-- **Transaction Execution** - Send transactions using `aegisAccount.execute()`
-- **Balance Queries** - Check ETH/token balances
+- **More Transaction Types** - Transfer, swap, or other contract interactions
 - **Social Login** - Add OAuth (Apple/Google) authentication
 - **Email/Password Auth** - Add traditional authentication
+- **NFT Support** - Query and interact with NFT contracts
+- **Transaction History** - Display past transactions
+- **Gas Estimation** - Show estimated gas costs before execution

 ## Troubleshooting